simoneluchetta/computer-vision-project/README.md

 ### A-NeRF's virtual environment

-1. Make sure to have the of file `requirements_anerf.txt`.
+1. Make sure to have the of file `A-NeRF/requirements.txt` in the A-NeRF folder.
 2. Create a new virtual environment for A-NeRF:
 ```bash
 virtualenv -p /usr/bin/python3.8 anerf